mitchellri/Text-Adventure-Framework/README.md

 # Text-Adventure-Framework

-A framework for creating a text adventure game meant to help new programmers learn
+Through my experience in modern schooling for computer science and engineering I noticed many beginner programmers like to attempt to write a text adventure game to practice their basic programming skills.
+This framework (created while teaching my brother Python) aims to encourage new programmers to practice their basic programming skills in a fun and engaging way while not overwhelming them.